LeonAndrade/LeonAndrade.github.io/README.md

     - `description`: Categorical.
 Description of the product.

   - Customers:
-    - `customer_id`: Serial. unique id of a customer.
+    - `customer_id`: Serial.
+Unique id of a customer.
     - `country`: Categorical.
 Assuming it's the country of origin for an invoice/customer.

   - Orders:
-    - `invoice`: Serial. unique id of each order. same order can have multiple products.
+    - `invoice`: Serial.
+Unique id of each order. same order can have multiple products.
     - `invoicedate`: Timestamp.
 Assuming it's in UTC-0 because most of de customer are from the UK.
     - `quantity`: Quantitative.
 Number of items ordered for any given product of an invoice.

-Also, knowing the data types we can now he can start trying to ask some basic questions like:
+With this new information we can now start asking some questions tosee if we can get any context from all this data.

   - How many unique values?
-  -
+    - How many unique customers? (*note that maybe 1/4 of the total is not being considered because of the null values*)
+    - How many distinct products are being bought?
+    - Are the orders coming from how many countries?

+  - What time window are we looking at?
+    - Are we looking for short-term daily, weekly basis?
+    - Or we want to see monthly, quarterly reports?

+  - Are there any relevant outliers?
+    - What is the range of prices?
+    - How many products per invoice?
+    - How many customers per country?

   - How many different customers have bought a product from the company?
   - Which day had the most transactions happening?